 The Diversity of Our Network

-In 2019, 6,200 corps members led alongside more than 57,500 alumni in more than 50 urban and rural regions across the United States.
+Today, Teach For America is a force of over 64,000 alumni and corps members working in over 9,000 schools nationwide in pursuit of systemic change.
 Each of us brings unique strengths to this work based on our identities and life experiences.
 Here’s a snapshot of this diversity in action.

 Corps Member Diversity